 Collection, New York: Garland, 1986, Vol. II: Logic and Ontology.

 Richter, Duncan.
 2004.
 Historical Dictionary of Wittgenstein's Philosophy.
 Lanham: Scarecrow Press.

 Russell, Bertrand.
 1919.
 "The Philosophy of Logical Atomism."
 The Monist.

 Knowledge.
 Essays 1901-1950, edited by Robert Charles Marsh, London: Allen & Unwin, 1956, pp. 175-282.

 Shanker, Stuart, ed.
 1986.
 Ludwig Wittgenstein.
 Critical Assessments.
 London: Croom Helm.

-investigations to On certainty: Wittgenstein's later philosophy; Vol. 3: From the Tractatus to Remarks on the foundations of mathematics: Wittgenstein on the philosophy of mathematics; Vol. 4: From theology to sociology: Wittgenstein's impact on contemporary thought.
+investigations to On certainty: Wittgenstein's Later Philosophy; Vol. 3: From the Tractatus to Remarks on the Foundations of

+Mathematics: Wittgenstein on the Philosophy of Mathematics; Vol. 4: From theology to Sociology: Wittgenstein's Impact on Contemporary

 Original edition: Die sprachphilosophischen und ontologischen Grundlagen im Spätwerk Ludwig Wittgensteins, Cologne: Kölner

 The first two chapters are about the Tractatus.